pivotal-sprout/sprout-orchard/README.md

 ## How do I set it up?

-If you're interested in setting it up yourself, please refer to our [Installation and Setup](https://github.com/pivotalexperimental/apple_orchard/wiki/Installation-and-Setup)
+If you're interested in setting it up yourself, please refer to the [wiki](https://github.com/pivotalexperimental/apple_orchard/wiki/)

 ## What will I need